 How much money do we need to be happy?

 Rainer has been looking at the research and understands it to be about $100,000.
 Here's an article on the topic.

 Really it is the freedom to be able to make choices, like one guest who has left his IT job to explore career options and projects that he is more passionate about.

 Sometimes it’s for the extra money.
 Other times it is to pursue a passion project.
 Other times it's to feel like one is contributing and is valued by others.

-If we do something we enjoy, such as creating and selling craft, it is rewarding, when others appreciate us sharing our passion with them, that connection with them is mutually rewarding.
+If we do something we enjoy, such as creating and selling things that in itself is rewarding.
+When others appreciate us sharing our passion with them, that connection with them is also mutually rewarding.

 We talked about repetitious work and how hard that can be to cope with, it exists even in senior roles.
-That’s why we often want something else.
+That’s why we often crave something else.